aptible/app-ui/README.md

 VITE_API_URL="https://api.aptible.com"
 VITE_ORIGIN="nextgen"
 ```
 Environment variables point to which API/Auth to use.
-You can optionally swap them with `sbx.main` URLs.
+You can optionally swap them with `*sbx-main` URLs.

 **3. Run Start Commands**
 ```bash